JetBrains/Qodana/topics/override-a-profile.md

 ## Available inspections

+<link-summary>You can explore available %product% inspections using the Inspectopedia website.</link-summary>

 You can explore available %product% inspections using the [Inspectopedia](https://www.jetbrains.com/help/inspectopedia/) website.
 This website provides details about inspections: descriptions, severity levels, languages covered, etc.